-I am Assistant Professor of Urban Planning + Design in the Department of Architecture, Urban Planning + Design at the University of Missouri-Kansas City.
-An award-winning mentor, I teach courses in planning history, historic preservation, housing, land use planning, and urban studies.
-I am in charge of the department’s Graduate Certificate in Historic Preservation.
+From August 2013 through May 2021, I was Assistant Professor of Urban Planning + Design in the Department of Architecture, Urban Planning + Design at the University of Missouri-Kansas City.
+An award-winning mentor, I taught courses in planning history, historic preservation, housing, land use planning, and urban studies.
+I designed and administered the department’s Graduate Certificate in Historic Preservation.

 My research examines the complexities of corporate power, industrial planning, and urban development in metropolitan America.
 My long-term project on the film industry’s role in shaping metropolitan Los Angeles investigates the shift in production methods (from fordist to postfordist) on film companies’ land-use decisions from 1920 to 1975.
 I am working on a grant-funded project to understand the film industry’s role in Kansas City’s urban development through film distribution and exhibition.